Using Donor-advised Funds to Achieve Your Charitable Planning Goals

 The two types of DAFs are endowed and non-endowed funds.

-In addition to offering immediate tax deductions and donor flexibility, DAFs offer a number of benefits.
+In addition to offering immediate tax deductions and donor flexibility, a DAF offers several benefits.

-- Conduit for donating appreciated securities to charities that might not otherwise be able to handle that type of donation directly
+• Act as a conduit for donating appreciated securities to charities that might not otherwise be able to handle this type of donation directly

-- Provides the opportunity for family to engage in the process of charitable giving
+• Provides the opportunity for a family to engage in the process of charitable giving

 Contributions to DAFs are treated as a gift to a 501(c)(3) charity, therefore the deduction is the fair market value of the asset contributed.
 The deduction is limited to 50% of Adjusted Gross Income, of AGI, for cash and 30% of AGI for appreciated securities.
 There is a 5-year carryforward for unused amounts above the AGI threshold.

-DAFs have lower start-up costs and ongoing administration expenses than private foundations.
+DAFs have lower startup costs and ongoing administration expenses than private foundations.
 DAFs receive more favorable tax treatment than private foundations.
-They allow donors to take a federal income tax deduction of up to 50% of AGI for cash contributions and up to 30% of AGI for appreciated securities.
+They allow donors to take a federal income tax deduction of up to 50% of adjusted gross income, or AGI, for cash contributions and up to 30% of AGI for appreciated securities.
 This is compared to 30% of AGI for cash contribution and 20% of AGI for appreciated securities with a private foundation.

 If you or your organization is qualified, donor-advised funds can offer a number of benefits.
 To learn more about donor-advised funds, talk with your First Citizens partner.
 If you don't currently have a partner, connect with us to get started.